grinat/browser-image-manipulation/README.md

 Manipulations:
 - rotate
+- crop
-- crop to circle
+- crop to circle with resize
-- crop to square
+- crop to square with resize
 - resize by max height/max width (used [pica](https://github.com/nodeca/pica) for correct resize image)
 - resize to fit in rectangle (proportion saved, empty space filled by color)